 Hacking is carried out to gain access to the computer system or related computer network with the loopholes existing & read all the private data or sensitive data existing in it!
-Hacking a system to find the loopholes or weakness of the system or network used for computer with legal permissions is called as “Ethical Hacking”.
+Hacking a system to find the loopholes or weaknesses of the system or network used for computers with legal permissions is called “Ethical Hacking”.

 Learn defensive techniques to stop intruders from accessing secure networks with our Ethical Hacking Training.

 Ethical hacking cannot be considered as a cybercrime unless the hacker disobeys the rules & does not follow the code of ethics agreement.
 Typically, hacking refers to gaining computer/network access without the permission of the concerned person or organization and lead to an unlawful review of data, theft & file destruction.
 The entire process violates both federal & state laws.
 At the federal level, the FBI investigates the hacker, and, at the state level, we have different law enforcement for investigating the hacker.
 The precise crime depends on the individual who commits the crime, based on

 - For what purpose the information is used after accessing.

 - Based on the threat to the host.

 Cybercrime is defined as a crime wherein a computer system is used as a tool for committing the offense.
 Cybercrime includes accessing your personal information, confidential data or disabling your device.
 Below mentioned are a few category based cybercrimes.